Nepal-Blood-Nexus/Server/README.md

 For more information about the overall NBN project, visit the main repository: [NBN Main Repository](link-to-main-repo).

-Replace `[License Name]` with the specific license you choose for your project.
+Replace `MIT` with the specific license you choose for your project.
 If you haven't selected a license yet, you can include the license text directly in the README or refer to an external LICENSE.md file.

-Customize this template according to your specific project structure and requirements.